kabutor/liveusb/README.md

 ## Linux instructions

-To create the liveusb drive under Linux, clone the repository and run the efiliveusb.sh as root
+To create the liveusb drive under Linux, clone the repository and run the efiliveusb.sh as root.
+You can change the line at the beggining that contains distribution="ubuntu" and change it to "debian" if you plan to use it instead of ubuntu

 ```shell
 sudo sh efiliveusb.sh